 When a group of buildings operates as a microgrid, it fundamentally changes the relationship between the utility and its clients.
 “The grid becomes a back-and-forth transaction where each party can provide power to the other or cut ties when needed,” notes John F. Kelly, executive director of the Perfect Power Institute, a division of Galvin Electricity Initiative.

 It also places control and flexibility into the hands of the building operators.
 “A microgrid allows you to prioritize your loads and to decide what type of power you want to use in a given day,” Puffer says.
 “It gives you choices – do you want to buy electricity from the utility, use your oil-running assets, or draw from your renewable sources?”

 One of the key disadvantages of microgrids is calculating costs.
 Investment costs significantly differ depending on how efficient your site already is and what needs to be added for complete grid separation.
-It’s also difficult to put a price on energy quality – what is it worth to you to have improved power liability?
+It’s also difficult to put a price on energy quality – what is it worth to you to have improved power reliability?